The Minneapolis City Council wants to build on already excessive housing regulations

 There is also an equity component, according to the staff report prepared by the city planning department, in that the current, informal process ends up benefiting wealthier residents who know how to work the system.
 “Without clear design expectations that are codified,” the staff report states, “development is often shaped by less formal and more subjective processes at the local neighborhood level.
 Wealthier, more organized, and white communities … have been more successful at pushing for higher-quality development and design products.”

-For one, some of the materials, like fiber cement, which will be restricted under the new ordinance are actually durable and high-quality.
-And as one architect explained, most times issues with durability and quality have less to do with materials and more to do with the installation and the design of the application; therefore, the ordinance is very subjective.
+Whether the ordinance will actually improve quality and durability is doubtful.
+For one, some of the materials, like fiber cement, which the ordinance restricts, are actually durable and high-quality.
+And as one architect explained, durability and quality have less to do with the type of materials used and more to do with the installation and the design of the application.